Skip to main content

 • You may designate a person to pick up and sign for your cap and gown/tickets.
 Please provide them with your student ID# and email address so that we may contact you if your extra ticket request can be honored.

-• An email will be sent to your email address (that you enter on the QR code/form) after everyone has picked up their cap & gown if we can honor your request for the extra tickets.
+• An email will be sent to your email address (that you enter on the QR code/form) after everyone has picked up their cap and gown if we can honor your request for the extra tickets.

 • Graduates do not need a ticket.